Software designed to help emerging VC and PE firms growFIND OUT MORE

-Before COVID-19, the long-running bull market presented few opportunities for portfolio managers to invest in distressed debt.
+Before the pandemic, the long-running bull market presented few opportunities for portfolio managers to invest in distressed debt.
 There was significant dry powder in place but nowhere to deploy it.
 However, the economic and financial upheaval caused by COVID is creating a spike in distressed debt, and now dislocation investment opportunities resulting in a need to deploy capital very quickly.

 With more opportunities comes increased competition, and managers must have the right tools in place to help them make rapid, informed investment decisions.